-The movie stars Logan Marshall-Green (Update; Prometheus; Devil), Emayatzy Corinealdi, Aiden Lovekamp, Michelle Krusiec, Mike Doyle (Johnny Frank Garrett’s Last Word), Jordi Vilasuso, Jay Larson, Marieh Delfino, Tammy Blanchard, Michiel Huisman, Lindsay Burdge, John Carroll Lynch, Toby Huss, Danielle Camastra.
+The movie stars Logan Marshall-Green (Update; Prometheus; Devil), Emayatzy Corinealdi, Aiden Lovekamp, Michelle Krusiec, Mike Doyle (Johnny Frank Garrett’s Last Word), Jordi Vilasuso, Jay Larson, Marieh Delfino, Tammy Blanchard, Michiel Huisman (The Other Lamb), Lindsay Burdge, John Carroll Lynch, Toby Huss, Danielle Camastra.

 Will and Eden were once a loving couple.
 After a tragedy took their son, Eden disappeared.

 Two years later, out of the blue, she returns with a new husband… and as a different person, eerily changed and eager to reunite with her ex and those she left behind.

 Over the course of a dinner party in the house that was once his, the haunted Will is gripped by mounting evidence that Eden and her new friends have a mysterious and terrifying agenda.
 But can we trust Will’s hold on reality?
 Or will he be the unwitting catalyst of the doom he senses?